-We may never earn revenue from our orders in backlog.
+We may not be able to convert our orders in backlog into revenue.

 Our backlog represents product orders from our customers that we have confirmed and for which we have not yet recognized revenue.
-We may never receive revenue from these orders, and the order backlog we report may not be indicative of our future revenue.
+We may not receive revenue from these orders, and the order backlog we report may not be indicative of our future revenue.

-Many events can cause an order not to be completed or delayed, some of which may be out of our control.
+Many events can cause an order to be delayed or not completed at all, some of which may be out of our control.
 If we delay fulfilling customer orders, those customers may seek to cancel their orders with us.
 In addition, customers may otherwise seek to cancel or delay their orders even if we are prepared to fulfill them.
 If our orders in backlog do not result in sales, our operating results will suffer and we may have write-offs associated with excess or obsolete inventory.